 doctors use a thin tube with a balloon at its tip to open up the artery.

-is reduced.
+to the brain is reduced.
 This can lead to stroke.
-Carotid angioplasty and stenting can help reopen
+Carotid angioplasty and stenting

-these arteries.
-It is a minimally invasive procedure and nonsurgical.
+can help reopen these arteries.
+It is a minimally invasive procedure.
+It's not surgery.

-A tiny mesh tube called a stent may be put into this area.
-It is left in place to
+A tiny mesh tube (stent) may be put into this area.
+It's left in place to help keep

 Why might I need carotid angioplasty and stenting?